Quarrel (video game)

 Quarrel is a video game developed by Denki and published by UTV Ignition Entertainment.
 It is a word-based strategy game, described as "Scrabble x Risk x Countdown."
 It was released for iOS devices on August 25, 2011 and for Xbox Live Arcade on January 25, 2012.

 Gameplay

 In Quarrel, the aim of the game is to take all the territory from the other players.
-To do this, the player 'invades' neighboring territory and then must make a higher-scoring word than his or her opponent.
+To do this, the player 'invades' neighboring territory and then must make a higher-scoring word than their opponent.
 Opponents include Dwayne, Caprice, Biff, Troy, Damien, Malik, Rex, Helena, and Kali.
 Dwayne is the easiest and Kali is the hardest.
 Each game may have up to three opponents.

 Scoring

 As with other word games, letters have individual scores.
 These range from 1 to 15, and value is based on commonality in spoken-word communications rather than written-word communications.